larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 ## General Philosophy {#genphil}

-This policy's cornerstone philosophy is that individuals are responsible for furthering the goals of the IETF as an organization {{!RFC3935}}
+This policy's cornerstone is that individuals are responsible for furthering the goals of the IETF as an organization {{!RFC3935}}
 in a manner consistent with the policy laid out in {{!RFC7154}}.